boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : There is a broad variety of possible parameters that could be used for Property match Filtering (5) but currently there are no agreed parameters specified.

 Additional Information:
-: See the assigned PSAMP parameters at [https://www.iana.org/assignments/psamp-parameters].
+: See the Packet Sampling (PSAMP) Parameters registry at [https://www.iana.org/assignments/psamp-parameters].

 ## informationElementDataType